In the sweet spot

 Asset management initiatives

-The manager states that being able to grow the valuation of its portfolio through asset management (74% of portfolio valuation uplift since inception has been due to asset management initiatives) allows SHED to control its LTV.
-The value of the portfolio is less reliant on the wider market, it says, meaning that it is somewhat shielded from a turn in market conditions and valuation falls.
+Being able to grow the valuation of its portfolio through asset management (74% of portfolio valuation uplift since inception has been due to asset management initiatives) allows SHED to control its loan to value (LTV) ratio.
+The value of the portfolio is less reliant on the wider market, meaning that it is somewhat shielded from a turn in market conditions and valuation falls.

 SHED can also drive value through developments (no more than 10% of gross asset value is permitted to be deployed on developments at any one time).
-Since IPO, SHED has completed £56.7m of forward funding developments and major refurbishments at a 6.2% yield on cost.
+Since its launch, SHED has completed £56.7m of forward funding developments and major refurbishments at a 6.2% return on cost.
 The projects have been valued (at 30 September 2021) at a 29.9% uplift on cost.
-Lettings have been achieved on 87% of the space, 100% including rent guarantees.
-The group has a further committed development pipeline with a gross development value (GDV) of £71.6m, which is expected to generate £4.5m in annual rent and provide a 6.0% yield on cost.
+Lettings have been achieved on 87% of the space, 100% including rent guarantees (an agreed rent paid by the developer to SHED for a certain period following construction – usually 12 – 24 months).
+The group has a further committed development pipeline with a gross development value (GDV) of £71.6m, which is expected to generate £4.5m in annual rent and provide a 6.0% return on cost.

 SHED states that risks associated with inflation rises in construction is met by its developer partners, with fixed-price forward funding costs set at the outset.
 SHED bears the letting risk.